nanjana/A-B-Testing-for-Email-Marketing/README.md

 3. Identify Optimal Ad Timing Analyze how conversion rates fluctuate based on the most ads day and most ads hour.
 Identifying the best-performing times can guide when to allocate resources for maximum impact.

-Check for code section for more details
+Check code section for more details